Skip to main content

 1. Re-authenticate via social login (Google, Apple, etc.)

-4. Previous device shard is invalidated
+3. Previous device session is invalidated

 The user never needs to interact with raw cryptographic material.
 Recovery is as simple as logging back in.